kasiamak/hashbrown/posts/hitchhikers-guide-to-hashtags.md

 ## How to Save Hashtags for Future Use 🗂

-You can manually save hashtags in notes or use Hashbrown's filing system, creating collections based on content type, competitiveness, or hashtag size.
+You can manually save hashtags in notes or use Hashbrown's filing system, creating collections based on content type
 ## How to Understand Which Hashtags Are Working ✅

 Analyzing hashtag performance manually requires searching hashtags on Instagram and comparing rankings with impressions and engagement.
-Hashbrown's analytics provides a comprehensive overview of your hashtag performance, making it easier to track your progress.

 ## How to Do Hashtag Research 🕵️‍♀️